mitmedialab/MITLegalForum/DiscussionGroups/AI-Group.md

 # MIT Legal Discussion Group on AI

-The MIT Legal Forum small group discussion series on "AI, Computational and Autonomous Systems" in the context of law and legal processes.
+This MIT Legal Forum small group discussion series focuses on **"AI, Computational and Autonomous Systems"** in the context of law and legal processes.

+This group periodicaly convenes discussion around "anchor scenarios" from the Black Mirror NetFlix series and other SciFi based popular media, cinema or books.
+Anchor scenarios can enable deeper discussion by quickly conveying an understandable set of facts and situations involving the technology and giving rise to key legal issues.
+Anchor scenarios are selected for their capability to spotlight key social, ethical, governance, political, economic, constitutional and other challenges potentially resulting from rapid and widespread adoption of advanced technologies.